 Your results are delivered in a Test Report Form (TRF).
 IELTS test centres will only provide one copy of the TRF, but you will receive two if you are:

 - Applying to Immigration, Refugees and Citizenship Canada

 - Applying to United Kingdom Visas and Immigration (UKVI)

-SMS alerts are available at some test centres and you can preview your results online before receiving the Test Report Form.
+SMS alerts are available at some test centres, and you can preview your results online before receiving the Test Report Form.
 Provisional test results are gradually rolled out 24 hours after the test is taken and are available for preview for 28 days after the test date.
-Just remember that the test preview is provisional and NOT an official result.
+Just remember that the test preview is provisional and not an official result.

 The first option is to request score sharing during your registration.
 Simply provide the name and address of up to five universities or colleges when filling out your registration.
 This option is convenient, but the downside is that schools may receive your results before you do!
 This could jeopardize your chances of admission.

 If you are using ApplyBoard to apply to university or college, we submit your IELTS results for you!
-All you need to do is include a copy of your TRF as part of your application process and we’ll take care of the rest.
+All you need to do is include a copy of your TRF as part of your application process, and we’ll take care of the rest.

 Keep in mind that you’ll have to pay an enquiry fee to do so and will only be refunded if your band score changes.
 IELTS examiners follow strict assessment guidelines and are monitored closely.
 As such, it’s very unlikely your band score will change during a remark.
-It’s generally recommended you retake the test instead, as there’s no limit on the number of times you can do so.
+It’s generally recommended you retake the test instead, as there’s no limit to the number of times you can do so.

 IELTS testing is suspended in certain countries until further notice to ensure the health and safety of test-takers, as well as staff and examiners.
 You can find a list of countries with suspended testing on the official IELTS website, or consult your local test centre for more information.